How to Make Money with Your Car: Financial Freedom with Your Wheels

 Flipping wasn't a widespread thing back then, but the opportunities have only grown.
 I always loved reading, writing, and history, so antique books made sense.
 I learned about them, studied the subject while at home, and went out focusing on that.

-There are thousands of collectibles and antiques out there you can specialize in.
+There are thousands of collectibles and antiques out there you can specialize in to make extra money.
 Flipping can apply to new things, too.
 Find something cheap, sell it for more.
 The entire retail arbitrage movement came from this.

 Learn about how this works.
 If you can find a direct mentor, great.
 If not, there are plenty of amazing resources online.
 The Ultimate Arbitrage Course on Udemy is an excellent inexpensive resource.
 Look at Gary Vee's Trash Talk videos.